zqily/FNote-v1/README.md

 This makes your entire FNote setup, including music and settings, fully portable.

-## 🤝 Contributing

-Contributions are welcome!
-If you have an idea for a new feature, find a bug, or want to improve the code, feel free to:

--   Open an issue to discuss the change.
--   Fork the repository and submit a pull request.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.